TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 <a href="https://www.theodinproject.com/about" target="_blank" rel="noopener noreferrer">click me</a>
 ~~~

-<span id="target-security"></span>You may have noticed that we sneeked in the `rel` attribute above.
+<span id="target-security"></span>You may have noticed that we snuck in the `rel` attribute above.
 This attribute is used to describe the relation between the current page and the linked document.

 The `noopener` value prevents the opened link from gaining access to the webpage from which it was opened.
 The `noreferrer` value prevents the opened link from knowing which webpage or resource has a link (or 'reference') to it.
 It also includes the `noopener` behaviour and thus can be used by itself as well.